Introduction to Flutter and Importance of Streams

 Programming languages with the ability to evaluate code in an asynchronous manner are an essential part of any developer's toolkit.
 Dart, being one such language, has various elements that come into play when you want to handle asynchronous data.
 Among these, one of the main classes is "stream".
 A stream is a sequence of asynchronous events in Flutter.
 It is similar to an asynchronous Iterable in that, instead of returning the next event when requested, the stream notifies you when an asynchronous event is ready.

-To further understand the role of the stream in Flutter, it's pertinent we shed some light on asynchronous programming and the two main classes that characterize it in Dart – Future and Stream.
+To further understand the stream's role in Flutter, we must shed some light on asynchronous programming and the two main classes that characterize it in Dart – Future and Stream.

-A Future represents an object that results from computation that doesn't complete immediately.
-Functions will usually return an instance of a Future when they need to perform operations such as I/O, which may take some time.
+A Future represents an object that results from computation that isn't completed immediately.
+Functions usually return an instance of a Future when they need to perform operations such as I/O, which may take some time.
 The result is not immediately available, but it will be at some point in the future.
 This "Future" object can be attached with methods such as "then" or "catchError", to queue up what should happen when the Future completes.

 Now, let's talk about Streams.
-We can think of a Stream as a pipe where data will flow in over time.
+We can think of a Stream as a pipe where data flows over time.
 We can listen to a Stream and do something each time a piece of data arrives.
-This entire operation is bundled together by Stream, and this is precisely how a Flutter Stream works.
+Stream bundles together this entire operation, and this is precisely how a Flutter Stream works.

 When you're working with "Streams", no matter how they're created, they can all be used in the same way: the asynchronous for loop, aka "await for", iterates over the events of a stream like a traditional for loop does over an Iterable.